 Cross-dock warehouse types specialize in transferring goods from inbound to outbound trucks and other transport.
 The process of cross-docking is, in itself, a complicated procedure.
 Essentially, these warehouses are middlemen between cargo carriers and their destinations.

 In cross-dock warehouses, staff unloads, sorts, and reloads cargo from one truck to another.
 The result?
 Each carrier leaves the warehouse with a site-specific load which they can drop off all at once.
 Delivery costs drop, cargo-only passes through one warehouse, so it stays relatively undamaged, and inventory costs are lower because goods aren’t stored.

-Without cross-docking warehouses, trucks would need to transport goods to several retail locations–locations which other trucks are simultaneously visiting too.
+Without cross-docking warehouses, trucks would need to transport goods to several retail locations— locations that other trucks are simultaneously visiting, too.
 Warehouses employ expert staff who can sort extensive inventories in hours with the help of advanced technology.

 - Reduces transportation costs